Deciding some Maltsev conditions in finite idempotent algebras: Introduction

 The general set up for the decision problems that we consider in this paper is as follows: for a fixed Maltsev condition $\Sigma$, an instance of $\Sigma$-testing is a finite algebraic structure (or just algebra for short) $\m a$.
 The question to decide is if the variety of algebras generated by $\m a$ satisfies the Maltsev condition $\Sigma$.
 This is a natural computational problem in universal algebra (especially in the case of important Maltsev conditions such as having a majority operation) that finds practical applications in the UACalc~\cite{uacalc} software system for studying algebras on a computer.
 Moreover, some Maltsev conditions are also known to correspond to complexity classes of the Constraint Satisfaction Problem (see the recent survey~\cite{barto-krokhin-willard-how-to} for an overview) and deciding these Maltsev conditions for algebras of polymorphisms of relational structures is an important meta-problem (which, however, is beyond the scope of this paper).

 It turns out that deciding many common Maltsev conditions for finite algebras is often $\compEXPTIME$-complete~\cite{freese-valeriote, horowitz-ijac} and so some of the recent work in this area has focussed on the restriction of these decision problems to finite idempotent algebras.
+Idempotent algebras display rich behavior, while also offering relative comfort when it comes to composing operations.
+As two examples of the importance of idempotency, we note that classical Maltsev conditions that characterize properties of congruence lattices in varieties are idempotent~\cite{Ho-McK}, and the algebraic approach to the complexity of the Constraint Satisfaction Problem studies finite idempotent algebras (although the theory gradually moves towards general algebras, see~\cite{Wonderland-paper}).

+Our goal in this paper is to show that $\Sigma$-testing can be accomplished in polynomial time when the algebras tested are idempotent and the (strong) Maltsev condition $\Sigma$ can be described using paths.
+While not all Maltsev conditions are of this form, path Maltsev conditions include many important conditions such as the Maltsev term, ternary majority, Jónsson terms or Gumm terms.
+While the efficient decidability of having the Maltsev or majority term was known before~\cite{freese-valeriote} as was the efficient decidability of a chain of $n$ Hagemann-Mitschke terms~\cite{Valeriote_Willard_2014}, our framework of path Maltsev conditions unifies these earlier results and shows that it is similarly tractable to decide if an algebra has a fixed length chain of (classical or directed) Jónsson or Gumm terms.
+See Corollary~\ref{corMPpoly} for a summary of the Maltsev conditions we can work with.

-Some earlier work has established some special cases of our general result (Corollary~\ref{corMPpoly}) as well as some positive results that are not covered here.
-For example, in \cite{horowitz-ijac} it is shown that testing for the presence of a $k$-edge term, for some fixed $k > 1$, can be decided for finite idempotent algebras in polynomial time.
+While our framework is quite general, it does not cover all previously known positive results.
+For example, in \cite{horowitz-ijac} it is shown that testing for the presence of a $k$-edge term, for some fixed $k > 1$, can be done in polynomial time for finite idempotent algebras.
 In \cite{freese-valeriote} it is shown that testing if a finite idempotent algebra generates a congruence distributive or congruence modular variety can also be carried out by a polynomial time algorithm.
-In contrast, it is also shown in that paper that in general, testing for either of these conditions is an $\compEXPTIME$-complete problem.
-Our goal in this paper is to show that $\Sigma$-testing can be accomplished in polynomial time when the algebras tested are idempotent and the (strong) Maltsev condition $\Sigma$ can be described using paths.
+In contrast, the same paper also proves that testing for either of these conditions in general algebras is an $\compEXPTIME$-complete problem.